Thunf/swiger/README.md

 Documentation
 -------------

-All documentation can be viewed online on the [Swig Website](http://thunf.github.io/swiger/).
+All documentation can be viewed online on the [Swiger Website](http://thunf.github.io/swiger/).

 Features